Huegoxaga/notes/python/README.md

 #### global variable

-In order to access and modify variables defined outside the function definition, Prepend the keyword `global`.
+- In order to access and modify variables defined outside the function definition, Prepend the keyword `global`.
 For example, `global X = 100`.
+- `global` is not mandatory when the name from the outside is unique

 ## Generator